 Alternatively, you can pay an invoice with a credit card via PayPal that we will send to you upon your request.

-Email your cover letter and attachments to the CRSO at email@example.com or by
+Email your cover letter and attachments to the CRSO at firstname.lastname@example.org or by mail to:

 Northern Colorado Rod and Gun Club